 Midwives in the USA

-You can choose to give birth in a hospital, a birthing centre, or at home, depending on your preferences and the level of medical support you desire.
-As you would expect, hospitals offer comprehensive medical care and a full range of medical interventions, while birthing centres provide a more homelike environment with midwifery care and minimal interventions.
+You can choose to give birth in a hospital, a birthing center, or at home, depending on your preferences and the level of medical support you desire.
+As you would expect, hospitals offer comprehensive medical care and a full range of medical interventions, while birthing centers provide a more homelike environment with midwifery care and minimal interventions.

 For those considering alternative delivery methods such as home births, it's important to note that these are often not fully covered by insurance companies.
-The average cost of a home birth in the United States is $4,650, but this can vary depending on the state.
+The average cost of a home birth in the United States is USD 4,650, but this can vary depending on the state.

 If you don't have health insurance in the United States, you must pay the total amount for all related medical costs.
 Some hospitals do have payment plans for situations like this, and, in some cases, you may qualify for uninsured patient discounts.